UjvalMadhu/RTL_Development/Braun_Multiplier/Readme.md

 ### Testbench
-The testbench used for verifying is a standard SV testbench with randomized stimulus generation, functional equivalence checking and immediate assertion.
+The testbench used for verifying is a standard SV testbench with randomized stimulus generation and functional equivalence checking using immediate assertions.

 ## Project Organization

 This project is organized as follows:
+* **b_mult_gen.pl:** This is the perl script that can generate the necessary verilog files and the testbench
 * **build/:** Contains compiled output files.
 * **figures/:** Stores generated figures or images.
 * **rtl/:** Holds the Register Transfer Level (RTL) Verilog source code files for the CMOS gates.
-    * **braun_mul.v:** Verilog module for a 4-bit Carry Look Ahead Adder.
+    * **braun_mult.v:** Verilog module for a 4-bit Carry Look Ahead Adder.
     * **testbench.sv:** SystemVerilog testbench for verifying the functionality of the designs.
     * **timescale.v:** Verilog file defining the timescale used for simulation.